 - Surf Rescue operates as an Advanced United States Lifesaving Association (USLA) agency providing water safety and medical aid.

-- We consist of 20 lifeguards: 2 full time and 18 seasonal employees.
+- We consist of 24 seasonal lifeguards: 2 full time and 2 part time.

 - Covering almost 8 miles of coastline ranging from Flora-Bama to the Gulf State Park Pavilion.

-- Surf Rescuse has four towers stationed at public beaches:
+Surf Rescue has five towers stationed at public beaches:

 - Tower 1 at Shell Beach